vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 Error:(11, 26) java: the switch expression does not cover all possible input values
 ```

 So with switch expression, you have to cover all the possible inputs.
-Either by providing `case` for all the possible inputs (which can be easy for enums) or by providing `default` case.
+Either by providing `case` for all the possible values (which can be easy for enums) or by providing `default` case.

 This has some nice implications.
 The regular switch is error-prone when you forget to include one of the values, for example when using enums.
 Or when you later add another enum item but forget to update your switch statements.
 This cannot happen with switch expression as you would get compile error.
-Also, you cannot get null pointer exception as a result of switch expression.
+Also, you cannot get null pointer exception as a result of the switch expression.

 ### Switch with arrows
 So far we've seen some nice improvements to the good old switch.
 One of the major nuisances was not covered though.
 Even with multi-value `case` blocks, we still had to make sure we included `break` properly otherwise we could face some nasty fall-through bugs.